psycho5/config/README.md

-# configs
+# Settings and configuration files
+Consists config files for:
-Editor and software configurations
+- Editor
+- Software